 - Collaboration is Key

-After you have attended an event, follow-up with your connections and book a coffee date.
+After you have attended an event, follow-up with your connections and book a coffee date (or phone call).
 Your immediate goal should not be to get something from this person (i.e. job prospect, new client, etc.).
 Your goal should be to learn more about what this person does and how you can potentially collaborate.
 In an unstable job market, you want to know who you can reach out to in a time of need.
 Most importantly, if you are starting a business, you want to build potential references and learn from other successful women.

 Do you have tips for building your personal network?
 Please comment below.